antonpirker/testing-sentry/test-potel-trace-propagation/README.md

 - `frontend` is an Express JS app using Sentry with POtel running on port `3000`.
 - `backend` is a Python Flask app using Sentry with POtel running on port `5000`.
 - `webservice` is a Go Gin app using Sentry **without** POtel running on port `9000`.

+All those services expect a `SENTRY_DSN` environment variable to be set.